theproadam/FastestSetPixel/README.md

 **Integer Set** treats each pixels ARGB/RGB values as an integer, and sets them with a precalculated integer via int* pointer<br/>
 **Bitwise Set** bit shifts ARGB/RGB byte values into each individual pixel via int* pointer.<br/>

+## Conclusion
+- For Color Clear, use Integer Set, and calculate said integer from a bitwise operation.
+- For Black Clear, use RtlZeroMemory as it is the fastest method.